 Freedom camping in Kapiti

-Kilometres of stunning coastline and the captivating backdrop of Kāpiti Island make Kāpiti a must visit destination for freedom travellers.
+Kilometres of stunning coastline and the captivating backdrop of Kāpiti Island make Kāpiti a must-visit destination for freedom travellers.
 It's the perfect stopover going to or from Wellington, with a series of coastal communities only an hour's drive north of the Capital.

 Freedom camping locations

 The table and map below show Kāpiti freedom camping sites, what facilities are available at each one, and how long you are able to stay.
 The number of freedom camping vehicles welcome at each site ranges from one to six, on a first-come, first-served basis.

 |Location||Sites available||How long can I stay?|

 |Waikanae River Mouth, Tutere Street||4||24 hours|

 |Raumati Beach, Matatua Road Carpark||3||24 hours|

 We monitor our freedom camping sites and encourage Responsible Camping, which is all about caring for our spectacular environment as much as we do.
 Responsible Campers leave no trace and help keep our communities and natural environment free from pollution and waste.